Palos Verdes Estates Securities Lawyer

 Before founding Varnavides Law, PC, Gary Varnavides spent a decade at Sichenzia Ross Ference LLP defending broker-dealers against investor claims.
 This experience provided intimate knowledge of how brokerage firms build their defenses, what evidence they consider most damaging, and which arguments resonate with FINRA arbitration panels.
 Now he puts that insider knowledge to work protecting investors.

-Gary’s credentials include recognition as a Super Lawyers Rising Star from 2015 through 2023, an honor reserved for the top 2.5% of attorneys in the New York Metro area.
-He is licensed to practice law in California and New York, allowing him to represent investors throughout the South Bay, Los Angeles County, and nationwide.
+Gary’s credentials include recognition as a Super Lawyers Rising Star from 2015 through 2023 in the New York Metro area.
+The firm represents investors throughout the South Bay, Los Angeles County, and appropriate national FINRA arbitration matters.

 Securities Fraud Claims: Understanding Your Legal Options